tanyaweaver/python-dev-accelerator/source/schedule/week08/index.rst

     This document contains no slides.

-The theme for the week is undecided.
+The theme for the week is Django Security and Deployment.

 .. toctree::
    :maxdepth: 1